int128/glob-changed-files-action/README.md

   workflow=:workflow
 ```

+If any paths did not match the changed files, the output value is empty.

 This feature reduces a number of modules to process in a workflow.

 ### Feature: Wildcard fallback

 This action may fallback to generate wildcard patterns when the following cases:

-- Any pattern in `paths` did not match
 - Any pattern in `paths-fallback` matched
 - Pull request contains more than 1,000 changed files